yonaskolb/SwagGen/README.md

 Formatters change what information is available to the templates and how it's formatted.
 They can be specified via the formatter property in the `template.json` file.
 Usually these would map to a specific target language, but can be customized for different purposes.

 ## Languages
 SwagGen can be used to generate code for any language.
-At the moment there is only an example formatter and template for **Swift**, though the template is unfinished
+At the moment there is only a formatter and template for **Swift**